Skip to main content

 Eligibility

-• Open to any school, college, or higher education building in the UK and Ireland that has been open since at least 2015.
+• Open to any school, college, or higher education building in England that has been open since at least 2015.

 • The project could be: